Auburn–Florida football rivalry: Series history

 With the construction of Auburn Stadium in 1939, the Tigers started a remarkable 32-year streak on the Tigers' home field during which they would tie the Gators once and defeat them twelve consecutive times.
 The Gators broke the Tigers' home-field winning streak in a hard-fought upset in 1973.

 From 1945 to 2002, the Florida Gators and Auburn Tigers played 58 consecutive annual games; The Gators and Tigers have played 82 games in the past 99 years, and the current all-time series record is forty-two victories for the Tigers, thirty-eight for the Gators, and two ties.
-The Tigers hold a 21−7−1 edge in games played in their current stadium; the Gators have a 22−9 advantage in games played on their present field.
+The Tigers hold a 21–7–1 edge in games played in their current stadium; the Gators have a 22–9 advantage in games played on their present field.

-Arkansas and South Carolina joined the SEC in 1991, and the conference was split into two six-team divisions in 1992.
-Since then, Florida has been a member of the SEC East Division, and Auburn has been a member of the SEC West Division.
-At first, every SEC team played an annual game against two permanent rivals in the other division and a third cross-divisional game that rotated among the other four teams in that division.
-Auburn's original two cross-division rivals were Georgia and Florida; Florida's were LSU and Auburn.
-In 2002, the SEC changed the cross-division format to one permanent rival and two rotating teams.
-Since Auburn's rivalry with Georgia was older and more notable, Georgia remained Auburn's lone cross-division rival while Florida retained their annual game against LSU, and the previously annual Auburn–Florida football rivalry became an intermittent one.
-From 2003-2011, the teams were scheduled to play two games every five-year cycle.
-In 2012, the SEC added Missouri and Texas A&M, but kept the football schedule at eight games per season.
-As a result, Auburn and Florida now play only two games per 12-year cycle.

 Game results

 Notable games

 Most great rivalries are marked by frequent close games, unexpected upsets, and memorable moments; the evenly matched Auburn–Florida rivalry has provided many.
 Thirty-three of the eighty-two games in the series have been decided by seven points or fewer.
-Among SEC rivalries, the Auburn–Florida series (43–39–2) is the third-most evenly matched after the Georgia-Auburn series (55–55–8) and the Florida–Tennessee series (26–19).
+Among SEC rivalries, the Auburn–Florida series (43–39–2) is the third-most evenly matched after the Georgia-Auburn series (64–56–8) and the Florida–Tennessee series (32–21).
 Auburn has won two national football championships, and seven SEC championships; Florida has won three national championships, and eight SEC championships.
 In terms of all-time winning percentage, less than half a percentage point separates the Tigers (.634) and the Gators (.631).
 Several of the most notable games in the 99-year history of the rivalry are described below.